Hi readers,

 xdebug.remote_port=9000

 As you see I use windows change your path to the xdebug .dll / .so as you need.
-You might need to download it from xdebug.org
+You might need to download it from xdebug.org - Now you should be ready to startup a debug session of a file locally.
+Test it

-7. In order to debug HTTP Sessions its important that you have the parameter XDEBUG_SESSION_START= (for Netbeans its XDEBUG_SESSION_START=netbeans-xdebug) in your request url.
+(for Netbeans its XDEBUG_SESSION_START=netbeans-xdebug) in your request url.
 So this gets a bit tricky for facebook apps since facebook is calling the canvas url I think that cannot contain query params (I guess ..) .
 Anyway no need to try or think either there is a nice firefox plugin that does that for us.

 That's it: Fire up a debugging session in your ide, add a breakpoint in your facebook app and try access your facebook app from facebook.
 You should end up in your local debugging session.